dedfriedly-inspirdev/oauth-client-helper/README.md

  * Potentially look at allowing user to generate access tokens in the webapp.
 As of right now I'm not doing any of that due to complications around query string params and response param differences between endpoints.
 I'm generally thinking this is focused on the auth code helper and you'd custom spin code for getting and saving access tokens
  * There is NO update or modify features in the app currently.
 More probably out of laziness, but if you need to edit, edit the file statically on the drive.
  * Would be nice to allow SSL cert files to be defined via env vars
+ * Would be nice to allow IP listening and port in settings
  * Full disclosure, haven't tested building the py pkg just yet